7 Days in Emilia Romagna - One Week Road Trip Itinerary

 There is no better place for an authentic meal than Sfoglia Rina, a pasta shop opened in 1963, which is now also a restaurant.
 Behind the counter, you can see the sfogline making the fresh pasta you will eat.
 I suggest you try their Tortellini with Parmigiano Reggiano eggnog or the Tortelloni with butter and sage.

 After lunch, it's time to stroll around Via Zamboni, the University of Bologna's main street.
-Wonder around and head to the Pinacoteca Nazionale di Bologna, which collection includes paintings from the 13th to the 18th century made by local artists.
+Wander around and head to the Pinacoteca Nazionale di Bologna, whose art collection includes paintings from the 13th to the 18th century made by local artists.

 Evening